 Sun Microsystems had a lot of employees to study—35,000, to be exact, spread across 55 countries.
 When they started analyzing employee work patterns in their (extremely well-equipped) offices, they found a surprising result: most employees weren’t even using the infrastructure available to them.4

 So they launched a small “open work” pilot project in two offices before deploying it to other countries.
 They enabled the program through a number of different channels: technology (giving staff the tools they need to work remotely), a network of places (like drop-in centers), and organizational infrastructure (like providing management with the skills required to effectively manage remote staff).
+Speaking of remote work tools, here’s a quick clip on what kind of tools to look for:

 The open work program encompassed 24,000 employees—equivalent to a small city.
 And while the business benefits of remote work spoke for themselves, it was the environmental impact that was truly eye opening.